redconOne/my-site/content/blogs/SymmetricTree.md

 can check all the way down the depth first in a depth-first-search, or you can check each node before you check its branches in a breadth-first-search kind of manner.
 Neither is wrong, neither is right, and both had advantages and disadvantages.
 You could also && a lot of those booleans together for a return.
 The choice is totally in your hands!
 Have fun with it, play around with it, and find out what code makes the most sense to you personally!
 You've got this!
-Keep playing around with those binary trees though, because we'll be covering them more in the super near future in the problem
+Keep playing around with those binary trees though, because we'll be covering them much more in the super near future in the problem
 <a href='../maximumdepthofbinarytree/'>**`LeetCode 104 - Maximum Depth of Binary Tree`**</a>!See you then!